If you’ve been ignoring your posture lately, you are opening yourself up for bigger health issues in the future.

 Keep feet flat on the floor with knees at a position equal to or lower than hips.

-Keep your feet parallel to floor or use an inclined footrest.
+Keep your feet parallel to the floor or use an inclined footrest.
 Inclination helps the feet relax and take off pressure from the inner thigh.

 Keep plenty of space available underneath the desk for movement of thighs, legs, and feet.
 There should be a good amount of space between the thigh and underside of the desk.
 Do not store things under your desk to allow free space.